zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

     For Windows, follow these [instructions](https://www.skyverge.com/blog/how-to-set-up-an-ssh-tunnel-with-putty/) for information on how to create a tunnel on Windows.

-     This example works on Linux and MAC.
-Note: on Linux you will need to be su.
+     This example works on Linux and Mac. **Note:** on Linux you will need to be su.

      `$ ssh -i <your private key> -L 5901:localhost:5901 opc@<your IP address>`